rnea7840/developer-portal/docs/testing.md

 ### Visual Regression Testing

+#### Using Git LFS to store

+You will need to first [install Git LFS](https://github.com/git-lfs/git-lfs/wiki/Installation) and then run `git lfs install` in the repo, then `git lfs checkout` or `git lfs pull` to get the actual image contents on your machine.
+This will make cloning the repo far less painful.
+Adding and updating the snapshots is still done with `git add` but in order for that command to work correctly you need git-lfs installed for your user.

+#### Setting Up and Running Tests

 This project uses `jest-image-snapshot` for visual regression testing.
 Screenshots of the app are checked into git, and regenerated whenever a change is made.
 If they don't match, Jenkins will report a test failure.
 To run these tests locally, you'll first need to build the docker image:
 ```
 docker build -t developer-portal .